Jason Bohland, Ph.D.

 Awards and Honors

-- Junior Faculty Fellow, Rafik B. Hariri Institute for Computing and Computational Science & Engineering, 2012-2014
+- Junior Faculty Fellow, Rafik B. Hariri Institute for Computing and Computational Science and Engineering, 2012 – 2014

-- Competitively selected for participation in ASHA/NIDCD Lessons for Success Workshop, April 2012, Rockville, MD (fully funded fellowship), 2012
+- Fellowship, ASHA/NIDCD Lessons for Success Workshop, 2012

-- Featured Speech Science Lecturer, American Speech Language Hearing Association (ASHA) Convention, November 2011, San Diego, CA., 2011
+- Speech Science Lecturer, American Speech Language Hearing Association (ASHA) Convention, 2011

 - Commencement Speaker, BU Undergraduate Program in Neuroscience, 2011